 For the most accurate comparison, you should have their bills in front of you, so you've got exact usage figures.
 But it can be done without them, based on estimates of house size.

-Everyone's cheapest depends on their usage & postcode.
-Our Cheap Energy Club uses (we hope) plain English to help find your cheapest deal and guide you through the switching process, usually giving £30 dual-fuel cashback if it can switch you.
+Everyone's cheapest depends on their usage and postcode.
+Our Cheap Energy Club uses (we hope) plain English to help find your cheapest deal and guide you through the switching process, and gives £25 dual fuel cashback if it can switch you.

-Our Top Pick Fixes Comparison will run through your bespoke top deals and after that, uniquely, it monitors the tariff to check it's still cheap and tells you once it isn't.
+Our Top Pick Comparison will run through your bespoke top deals and after that it monitors the tariff to check it's still cheap and tells you once it isn't.

 We've been swamped with positive feedback, such as:

-Right now some of the cheapest energy deals are fixed tariffs, which lock in the rate you pay for a set time.
+The cheapest energy deals are usually fixed tariffs, which lock in the rate you pay for a set time.

 If online's a no-go, there are some comparison sites which let you switch over the phone: